ssrikantan/sf-rolling-upgrade-sample/README.md

 * The Web Application reads the Service DNS name of the REST API from its appsettings.json file, and uses Service Fabric DNS Service to resolve it at run time.
 * The Web Application runs on Host port 80 and the REST API on Host port 5002

-The screenshot below shows the Docker compose file with the Halthcheck configuration used, and the entries in the appsettings.json file of the Web Application where the Service name for the REST API is read, for Service discovery.
+The screenshot below shows the Docker compose file with the Healthcheck configuration used, and the entries in the appsettings.json file of the Web Application where the Service name for the REST API is read, for Service discovery.
 ![GitHub Logo](/images/dockerhealth.png)

 # Software Pre requisites to run this sample: